This information is part of the Colgate University catalog, 2025-26.

 Psychological science offers two introductory courses: PSYC 109, a topics course designed for non-majors, and PSYC 150 - Introduction to Psychological Science .
 Students must complete PSYC 150 to be eligible to enter the major.

 The department offers a wide range of courses covering topical areas in the field as well as Research Methods (PSYC 200), Quantitative Methods (PSYC 309), Biological Psychology (PSYC 275), and senior thesis projects (PSYC 498/PSYC 499).
-In consultation with their departmental advisers, majors are encouraged to select a variety of 200- and 300-level courses in order to acquire breadth of exposure to the broad content and methodologies comprising psychological science.
-All majors, especially those planning graduate study in psychology, are urged to take more courses in the department than minimally required for the major.
+In consultation with their departmental advisers, majors are encouraged to select 200- and 300-level courses that offer a breadth of exposure to the broad content and methodologies comprising psychological science.

 Awards